serilog-contrib/serilog-sinks-applicationinsights/README.md

 }
 ```

+## Including Session ID

+Application Insight's Session ID is pushed out if you set `sessionId` LogEvent property.
+If it's present, AI's session ID will be overriden by the value from this property.

 ## Using with Azure Functions

 Azure functions has out of the box integration with Application Insights, which automatically logs functions execution start, end, and any exception.
 Please refer to the [original documenation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring) on how to enable it.